Smart lock vs lockbox vs key safe: what works for which property

 Lockbox (mechanical)

 A small steel box, bolted or padlocked to a railing or wall, with a 4–6 digit dial.
 Guest punches the code, the box opens, the key is inside.
 Costs $25–$80.
-No batteries, no app, no firmware.
+No batteries, no app, nothing to update.
 Same combination for every guest unless you change it manually between stays.

 Smart lock

 Replaces the door lock itself.
 Guests get a unique numeric code (or, on higher-end models, a Bluetooth pairing or temporary digital key) that works for the duration of their stay and deactivates automatically.
 Costs $150–$400 per door.
 Runs on batteries; needs replacing every 6–18 months depending on traffic.
-Some models also need Wi-Fi to provision codes remotely.
+Some models also need Wi-Fi to set up codes from your phone when you’re not there.

 Key safe (combination wall-mounted)